kape1395/ls1mcs/docs/LS1MCS-Architecture.md

 Main architectural decisions and arguments for them:

-Erlang as a platform for the backend.
+Erlang as a platform for the MCS.
 :   At the beginning fo the project the [Hummingbird](http://www.hbird.de/) was considered as
     a platform for the Lituanica SAT-1 ground segment implementation.
 The main concern with this software was its stability and predictiveness at operations.
 The concerns were mostly